 We finally make it down to the store floor, and begin our winding back and forth through the aisles looking at labels and seeing examples of what is safe and what is not.
 This sounds straightforward enough, but enter the inconsistencies and personal opinions of the tour-leader, and the value of the tour degrades quickly.

 Early on, we are shown the lovely GF meats (which I later purchased).
 Simple.
 They are all clearly labeled GF.
-Next, to the alcohol section, where there were 3 beer choices: New Grist, Bard's Tale, and Yinpu Black Rice Beer.
+Next, to the alcohol section, where there were 3 beer choices: New Grist (GF Beer Review), Bard's Tale (gluten-free beer review), and one called Yinpu Black Rice Beer.
 She tells everyone that New Grist and Bard's are fine, and that although we can't quite be sure of whether the Yinpu is created in a dedicated gluten-free facility, that it is fine too.

 We move on to the bakery section, where some stored-baked gluten-free dessert items are out for taste sampling, along with some samples of packaged gluten-free products from Pamela's and others.
 The labels for each product are clipped to each sample plate.
 I clearly see the "this product has been made in a facility shared with wheat and gluten-containing items" (paraphrased, but you know the warnings) on the items baked within the store itself - including a lemon layer cake.
 I watch as the group-leader immediately consumes both the packaged products and the store-baked "shared facilities" ones.
 Needless to say, I'm thinking back a mere two minutes to the comments about how A-B has the (suspected) heinous shared-facility for producing RedBridge Beer.
 Am I surprised by her actions -- absolutely not!
 In fact, it fits perfectly.